inbo/whip/docs/syntax.md

 # With empty: True
 sex:
-  empty: True               # Allows empty values for all specifications of
+  empty: True               # Makes all specifications of this field to accept
-                            # this field.
+                            # empty values.
   allowed: [male, female]   # Will now accept "male", "female", and empty
                             # values.